 Just in: most recently published articles

-During one month, testers could give feedback via a button in the app, participate in surveys and they were kept up to date via a weekly mailing.
+During one month, testers could give feedback via a button in the app, participate in surveys and were kept up to date via a weekly mailing.
 Overall, the team received over 200 emails with suggestions for improving the app.
 These mostly concerned the user interface and the recommendation algorithm.
 On a daily basis, a team of developers processed the feedback.

 It was extremely informative to gather input from end users, as well as the news department, and link those two into practice.
 Only by working together and experimenting on the production floor, we are able to innovate.